TheSpringComes/Video_AIGC_Evaluation/README.md

 ## 2. SSIM

-SSIM code is in the dir ./SSIM run the following code to evaluate SSIM value:
+SSIM code is in the dir ./SSIM run the following shell to evaluate SSIM value:

 ```shell
 cd SSIM